blualg/m-ovito/doc/manual/reference/pipelines/modifiers/python_script.rst

   :width: 45%
   :align: right

-This dialog window lets you inspect and configure several aspects of a Python-based extension that your are working with in OVITO Pro, for example :ref:`Python modifiers <particles.modifiers.python_script>`, :ref:`Python viewport layers <viewport_layers.python_script>`, :ref:`Python pipeline sources <data_source.python_script>`, or :ref:`Python-based file readers <writing_custom_file_readers>`.
+This dialog window lets you inspect and configure several aspects of a Python-based extension that you are working with in OVITO Pro, for example, :ref:`Python modifiers <particles.modifiers.python_script>`, :ref:`Python viewport layers <viewport_layers.python_script>`, :ref:`Python pipeline sources <data_source.python_script>`, or :ref:`Python-based file readers <writing_custom_file_readers>`.

-:guilabel:`Working directory` specifies the file system location on your computer that should be used as current working directory while executing the extension's Python code.
-This setting only plays a role if your script performs I/O operations using relative file paths, which will be resolved with respect to the current working directory.
-By default, OVITO Pro will use the path it was started from as working directory.
+:guilabel:`Working directory` specifies the file system location on your computer that should be used as the current working directory while executing the Python script.
+This setting is optional and only plays a role if your script performs I/O operations using relative file paths, which will be resolved with respect to the current working directory.

 The panel :guilabel:`Python extension` displays information about the Python code object that is underlying the current extension.
-For example, in case of a :ref:`user-defined modifier <particles.modifiers.python_script>`, this will be the ``modify()`` function you wrote using the integrated code editor.
+For example, in the case of a :ref:`user-defined modifier <particles.modifiers.python_script>`, this will be the ``modify()`` function you wrote using the integrated code editor.
 If you are currently working with a :ref:`predefined Python-based modifier <particles.modifiers.pythonbased>` shipping with OVITO Pro, this may be a function or class defined in an importable Python module.

 .. note::

-  OVITO distinguishes between *embedded extensions*, which are inline source code that exists only at runtime during the current program session, and *imported extensions*, which are based on code that lives permanently in one of the importable packages installed in OVITO's integrated Python interpreter or elsewhere on your system.
+  OVITO Pro distinguishes between *embedded* extensions and *imported* extensions.

-  Embedded code was written by you during a program session and may be lost when you close OVITO -- unless you save it as part of a :ref:`session state file <usage.saving_loading_scene>` or modifier template as :ref:`described above <particles.modifiers.python_script.save_as_template>`.
+  Embedded extensions are written by you during a program session and may be lost when you close OVITO Pro -- unless you save them as part of a :ref:`session state file <usage.saving_loading_scene>` or a modifier template as :ref:`described above <particles.modifiers.python_script.save_as_template>`.

-  Imported code, on the other hand, lives in a :file:`.py`` file that belongs to an importable Python module installed on your computer.
+  Imported extensions, on the other hand, live in :file:`.py` code files belonging to importable Python modules -- installed in the Python interpreter used by OVITO Pro.
   Such extensions always remain available, even across program sessions.
-They can be either standard Python-based extensions :ref:`already shipped with OVITO Pro <particles.modifiers.pythonbased>`, or :ref:`extension modules installed by you <particles.modifiers.python_script.installing_extensions>` that were developed by you or others.
+They can be either Python-based standard function :ref:`already included with OVITO Pro <particles.modifiers.pythonbased>`, or :ref:`installed extension modules <particles.modifiers.python_script.installing_extensions>` that were developed by you or others.

-  See also: :ref:`registering_custom_python_classes`
+  See also :ref:`registering_custom_python_classes`.

-The option :guilabel:`Edit embedded code with` applies only to user-defined extensions that have been developed within the current program session, i.e., which are based on inline source code existing only in the current program session and not imported from an external Python module.
+The option :guilabel:`Edit embedded code with` only applies to embedded extension code developed within OVITO Pro and not imported from an external Python module.
-The option selects what the :guilabel:`Edit code...` button should do: OVITO Pro can open a simple integrated code editor, or you can let OVITO Pro invoke an external Python IDE (e.g. *Visual Studio Code*), which provides a better coding experience.
-OVITO Pro will automatically re-run your source code whenever you save it in the external code editor application and switch back to the OVITO Pro window.
+The option selects what the button :guilabel:`Edit code...` should do: OVITO Pro can open a simple integrated code editor, or you can let OVITO Pro start up an external text editor or Python IDE (e.g. *Visual Studio Code*), which provides a better coding experience.
+OVITO Pro will automatically re-run your source code whenever you save it in the external application and switch back to the OVITO Pro window.

-The bottom panel of the dialog window lists all Python packages that are currently installed in the environment of OVITO Pro and which may be imported and used by your Python extension script.
-Note that a standalone installation of OVITO Pro uses :ref:`an embedded Python interpreter <ovitos_interpreter>`, which manages its own set of Python packages independent from your system's Python interpreter.
-Thus, :ref:`installing additional packages from the PyPI repository <ovitos_install_modules>` requires a special :command:`pip` command, which is displayed below the package list.
-If you are working with the :ref:`conda version of OVITO Pro <installation.anaconda>`, the program uses conda's Python interpreter and you can make additional Python packages available simply by installing them in the same conda environment as OVITO Pro.
+The bottom panel of the dialog window lists all Python packages that are currently installed in the OVITO Pro environment and which may be imported and used by your Python extension scripts.
+Note that regular installations of OVITO Pro use :ref:`an embedded Python interpreter <ovitos_interpreter>`, which manages its own set of Python packages independent from your system's Python interpreter.
+Thus, :ref:`installing additional packages from the PyPI repository <ovitos_install_modules>` requires a special :command:`pip` command, which is displayed below the package list for your convenience.
+If you are working with the :ref:`Conda version of OVITO Pro <installation.anaconda>`, the program uses Conda's Python interpreter and you can make additional Python packages available simply by installing them in the same Conda environment as OVITO Pro.